m-j-andr/PIC-1-Demo/docs/0-docs.md

    - `"""One person likes single quotes.`<br>
      `Another likes double quotes.`<br>
-     `What about the person who likes new lines?"""` The new line character can be typed normally by pressing `ENTER`.
+     `What about the person who likes new lines?"""` The new line character can be typed normally as a new line by pressing `ENTER`.

 ## concept::charset, concept::encoding

-When you store text in a `.txt` file, an *encoding* is used to translate between characters and bytes.
+When you store text in a `.txt` file, an *encoding* is used to translate between characters and bytes, what the file consists of.

 For an example,
 suppose that files called